-Some of Python's data structures such as lists, dictionaries, and sets are mutable.
-Attempting to delete items from one of these data structures, from within a loop, will result in undesirable side-effects.
-The example below shows that using the loop index to delete items in the numbers list results in an incorrect result since the loop index \pm is based on the full length of the original list.
+Some of Python's data structures such as list, dict, set, and bytearray are mutable.
+Attempting to delete items from one of these data structures, from within a loop, are liable to result in undesirable side-effects.
+The example below shows that using the loop index to delete items in the numbers list produces unexpected results since the loop index i is based on the full length of the original list but gets modified within the loop.